 In some cases, currency crises are not isolated events.
 It usually follows a financial or socio-political crisis.
 Or vice versa, a currency crisis triggers a financial crisis.

-When the fixed exchange rate system was adopted, the speculative attacks forced the government to intervene.
-The central bank uses foreign reserves to fight back.
-And, if that is ineffective, the government may devalue the domestic currency.
+When the fixed exchange rate system was adopted, speculative attacks forced the government to intervene.
+The central bank used foreign reserves to fight back.
+If that was ineffective, the government may have devalued the domestic currency.
+However, if the fall continues, an economic crisis will usually follow, as happened in Indonesia in 1997-1999.

 A currency crisis is different from hyperinflation, although the two are related.
 Both reflect a fall in the purchasing power of a country’s currency.